SchlenkR/applied_fsharp_challenge/artikel/02 - Writing stateless functions.md

 <excurs data-name="Types and Signatures">

 Note that in this case, we only write the resulting type (float).
-The types of `amount` and `input` are infered, which means: The compiler understand which type they are just by looking at the way they are used.
-We can also write it with explicit types for all input params:
+The types of `amount` and `input` are inferred, which means the compiler understands which type they are just by looking at the way they are used.
+We can also write it with explicit types for all input parameters:

 ```fsharp
 let amp (amount: float) (input: float) : float = input * amount
 ```

-In the ongoing samples, we will use the first variant so that we have some meaningful names for our arguments.
+In the next samples, we will use the first variant so that we have some meaningful names for our parameters.

 </excurs>

 <excurs data-name="Currying">

-Looking closely at the `amp` function, it gets clear that we simple wrapped the `*` function (multiplication of 2 floats).
-Since F# "curries" functions by default, we can re-write `amp`.
-If you want to have a deeper look into currying and the consequences it has, I recommend you have a look [here](https://fsharpforfunandprofit.com/posts/currying/).
+Looking closely at the `amp` function, it becomes clear that we simply wrapped the `*` function (multiplication of two floats).
+Since F# "curries" functions by default, we can rewrite `amp.` If you want to take a deeper look into currying and the consequences it has, I recommend you go [here](https://fsharpforfunandprofit.com/posts/currying/).

-In short, when the compiler curries a function, it means: It transforms one function with n parameters into n nested functions which each have one parameter.
+In short, when the compiler curries a function, it transforms one function with n parameters into n nested functions, which each have one parameter.

 In the case of `amp`, it would look like this (manual currying now):